 - Services and Fees

 The Colorado Metrology Laboratory offers a wide range of calibration and testing services.
 These services are available to both the public and private sectors on a fee basis.
-Calibration services are offered in the areas of mass (weight), volume, length, grain moisture, and time/frequency in both customary and metric units.
+Calibration services are offered in the areas of mass (weight), volume, grain moisture, and time/frequency in both customary and metric units.
 The laboratory is capable of performing calibrations at varying levels of accuracy.

 Laboratory fees are $40 per hour.
 There is a minimum charge of one hour for all orders.
 Please contact us for a quote for your specific item(s).

 - Cleaning Standards

 All standards that are delivered to this laboratory must be submitted clean and, where required, painted.
 Cleaning and/or repair of standards in the metrology lab can be considerable and added to the calibration costs.